Organisations & HR

 The cost of chronic stress is not an absence problem.
 It is a performance problem.

-Practical mindfulness and breathwork training that connects directly to focus, output quality, decision-making, and retention.
+Practical coaching, mindfulness and breathwork training that connects directly to focus, output quality, decision-making, and retention.
 Not a wellness event.
 A skills investment.

 The most expensive stress is the kind you cannot see.